Deepak-Dobal/NETFLIX_CLUSTRING/README.md

 In conclusion, tailored recommendations can be made based on information about movies and TV shows.
 In addition, similar models can be developed to provide valuable recommendations to consumers in other domains.
 It will solve for improved movie and TV-Show selection times with a considerable growth in satisfaction of the content being consumed leading to more user engagement and greater trust in Netflix recommendations.

+** Ifyou found this content helpful, please give it a like as your support motivates us to create more valuable content for you.
+You can also connect with me, Deepak Dobal, on LinkedIn.
+Thank you for your support! **